Kraligor/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 2. Take off in Stabilise and increase altitude to 5m.
 Switch to Alt_Hold and be ready to switch back to Stabilize.
 If the aircraft is hovering at a very low hover throttle value you may hear a reasonably fast oscillation in the motors.
 Ensure the aircraft has spent at least 30 seconds in hover to let the hover throttle parameter converge to the correct value.
 Land and disarm the aircraft.

-3. Set those parameter on ground and disarm preferably (confident pilot could try to set them in flight with GCS or CH6 tuning knob):
+3. Set those parameter on the ground and disarmed (a confident pilot could try to set them in flight with GCS or CH6 tuning knob):

   - :ref:`PSC_ACCZ_I <PSC_ACCZ_I>` to 2 x :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`
   - :ref:`PSC_ACCZ_P <PSC_ACCZ_P>` to :ref:`MOT_THST_HOVER <MOT_THST_HOVER>`

 Alt Hold starts to move up and down the position and velocity controllers may need to be reduced by 50%.
 These values are: :ref:`PSC_POSZ_P <PSC_POSZ_P>` and :ref:`PSC_VELZ_P <PSC_VELZ_P>`.

-Evaluating the aircraft tune
+Evaluating the Aircraft Tune
 ----------------------------

 Most pilots will look to move to Autotune as quickly as possible once their aircraft can hover safely in Alt Hold.
 Before Autotune is run the pilot should ensure that the current tune is good enough to recover from the repeated tests run by Autotune.
-To test the current state of tune:
+To test the current tuning state:

 1. Take off in Alt Hold or Stabilize
 2. Apply small roll and pitch inputs.
-Start with 5 degree inputs and releasing the stick to centre, pitch, left, right, roll forward back, then all 4 points on the diagonal.
+Start with 5 degree inputs, then release the stick to the centre.
+Pitch, left, right, roll, forward, back, then all 4 points on the diagonal.
 3. Increase inputs gradually to full stick deflection.
-4. Go to full stick deflection and letting the sticks spring back to centre.
+4. Go to full stick deflection and let the sticks spring back to centre.

 If the aircraft begins to overshoot significantly or oscillate after the stick input, halt the tests before the situation begins to endanger the aircraft.
 The aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.

-To test the stabilization loops independent of the input shaping, set the parameter: :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 0.
+To test the stabilization loops independent of the input shaping, set the parameter: :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 0, then:

-1. Take off in Alt Hold or Stabilize
+1. Take off in Alt Hold or Stabilize.
-2. Hold a roll or pitch input
+2. Hold a roll or pitch input.
 3. Release the stick and observe the overshoot as the aircraft levels itself.
-4. Gradually increase the stick deflection to 100%
+4. Gradually increase the stick deflection to 100%.

 Halt the tests if the aircraft overshoots level significantly or if the aircraft oscillates, the aircraft may require manual tuning (:ref:`see next section <Manual tuning of Roll and Pitch>`) before autotune can be run.

 Set :ref:`ATC_RATE_FF_ENAB <ATC_RATE_FF_ENAB>` to 1 after the tests are complete.

-Manual tuning of Roll and Pitch
+Manual Tuning of Roll and Pitch
 -------------------------------

 Manual tuning may be required to provide a stable tune before Autotune is run, or if Autotune does not produce an acceptable tune.
-The process below can be done on roll and pitch at the same time for a quick manual tune provided the aircraft is symmetrical.
+The process below can be done on roll and pitch at the same time for a quick manual tune, provided the aircraft is symmetrical.
 If the aircraft is not symmetrical then the process should be repeated for both roll and pitch individually.

 The pilot should be especially careful to ensure that :ref:`ATC_THR_MIX_MAN <ATC_THR_MIX_MAN>` and :ref:`MOT_THST_HOVER <MOT_THST_HOVER>` are set correctly before manual tuning is started.